 MCJC Board Meetings

-We are grateful to Kath Disney Nilsen for preparing the January Megillah for mailing.
+Thanks very much to Kath Disney Nilson and Steve Nilson for preparing the December Megillah for mailing.
 If you volunteer for a future folding, stamping, and mailing project, you can do it at home, or another spot of your choosing, in about two hours.
-Please contact Sarah at 962-0565 or email@example.com.
+If you want to do this mitzvah, please contact Sarah at 962-0565 or firstname.lastname@example.org

 The MCJC Megillah is available in a format suitable for online viewing.
 The format will adapt itself to any screen size, including smartphones.
 It is posted on the MCJC website on the newsletter page https://www.mcjc.org/newsletter.